Contact person: Mrs. Melissa Thompson (Area Director Western Europe) & Mrs. Viktoria Varecza (Manager Western Europe)

 Taste it all

 Like Singapore herself, its local cuisine is a tantalising mix of flavours from various racial backgrounds, including food with Chinese, Malay, Eurasian, Peranakan and Indian origins.
-The city’s diverse range of dining options will cater to food lovers from all walks of life.
+The city’s incredibly diverse range of dining options will cater to food lovers from all walks of life.
 If you appreciate a good meal, there’s a cuisine for every taste and budget.
-Its local street fare is a delicious melting pot of Singapore’s cultures, while the country’s vibrant fine dining scene has emerged as one of the world’s most exciting, featuring many celebrity chef restaurants.
+Its local street fare is a delicious melting pot of Singapore’s diverse cultures, while the country’s vibrant fine dining scene has emerged as one of the world’s most exciting, featuring many celebrity chef restaurants.

 What’s New?

-1. Michel Guide Singapore 2022
+1. Michelin Guide Singapore 2023

-2. World’s 50 Best Bars 2022
+2. Asia’s 50 Best Bars 2023

 City in Nature